telmotrooper/tali/README.md

 curl -L https://git.io/tali | bash
 ```

+## Additional info

-If for some reason you'd like to clone a specific branch, you can instead run:
+If for some reason you'd like to clone a specific branch and run that version of the script, you can instead use:
 ```
 curl -L https://git.io/tali | bash -s BRANCH_NAME
 ```